luoq03/Final-Game-Creative-Making-Advanced-Visualisation-and-Computational-Environments/README.md

 My work has been informed by the LiDAR project plugin (specifically for Horror and Exploration Games) available on the Unity Asset Store, courtesy of its author, Julius Cornelius.

 link: https://assetstore.unity.com/packages/vfx/particles/lidar-project-horror-and-exploration-games-231610

+Revised Translation: While this resource is undoubtedly excellent, what truly captivates me is its remarkable performance within the realm of VR gaming.